 Graduate students.
-A "junior colleague" model characterizes the graduate training in the Teen ST.A.R.
+A "junior colleague" model characterizes the graduate training in the Teen St.A.R.
 Laboratory.
-As a developmentalist, Dr. Blumenthal approaches the task of a mentor as meeting the student where s/he "is," and aiding the student in realizing his or her potential.
+As a developmentalist, Dr. Blumenthal approaches the task of a mentor as meeting the student where they "are," and aiding the student in realizing their potential.
 This process cuts across domains; facilitating the trajectory of a student not only in terms of research skills but also along facets of professional and personal development which ultimately culminate in the progression from student to scholar.
-As such, the Teen ST.A.R.
+As such, the Teen St.A.R.
 Laboratory is a teaching laboratory, and training is individually tailored to develop and hone the skills necessary to be competitive in the academic or non-academic research context.

 Graduated exposure to publishing and grant-making focuses on the goal of independent scholarship, and a suite of mentored experiences emphasize excellence in teaching and mentoring.
 For instance, students can expect multiple co-author and first-author peer-reviewed publication opportunities congruent with their progress.
 Further, more advanced students have the opportunity to provide training for younger students; graduate students are paired with undergraduate students, and advanced graduate students with early graduate students, affording younger students the advantage of multiple, supportive perspectives and older students the opportunity to practice and hone their own mentoring skills.